-This July 21, wear a button (or a few) to celebrate 116 years of the button as a topical form of expression!
+This July 21, pin on a button (or a few!) to celebrate 117 years of the button as a wearable form of expression!